GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Related Studies

 \subsection{Educational ML Visualization}

-With the rise of machine learning (ML), educational visualizations of ML models have gained significant popularity.
+With the rise of ML, educational visualizations of ML models have gained significant popularity.
 These visualizations are being developed for a wide range of ML models, including CNNs~\cite{liu2016cnnvis, wang2020cnnexp}, RNNs~\cite{strobelt2017lstmvis, ming2017rnnvis}, GANs~\cite{wang2018ganviz, kahng2018gan}, and transformers~\cite{yeh2023attentionviz, LLMVIS}.
 To promote user engagement, these educational visualizations often feature direct model interactions, \ie, providing real-time visualizing model intermediate states as users run predictions and train models.
 For example, ConvNetJS demo~\cite{karpathy2014convnetjs}, CNN Node-Link Visualization~\cite{harley2015isvc}, CNNExplainer~\cite{wang2020cnnexp}, and LLM Visualization~\cite{LLMVIS} support real-time predictions of selected data points by running the ML model in web browser, and visualize the model internal states during the prediction.
 Teachable Machine~\cite{carney2020teachable}, TensorFlow Playground~\cite{neuralPlayGround}, and GANLab~\cite{kahng2018gan} allow users to train a deep neural network classifier with data collected from their own web camera, or from the provided example datasets.
-Apart from web-based tools, interactive Distill articles~\cite{olah2017feature, olah2018building} that combined text tutorials with interactive visualization are gaining popularity as an alternative medium for education.
+Apart from web-based tools, interactive Distill articles~\cite{olah2017feature, olah2018building} that combine text tutorials with interactive visualization are gaining popularity as an alternative medium for education.

-While providing valuable educational support, these studies focus on explaining either the high-level model structures or the low-level mathematics, missing effective mechanisms to connect both.
-CNNExplainer~\cite{wang2020cnnexp} is the most relevant by connecting high-level model structure and low-level value operations, which greatly inspired the hierarchical level of details design in \name.
+While providing valuable educational support, these studies focus on explaining either the high-level model structures\harry{~\cite{kahng2018gan, cho2025transformer, sanchez-lengeling2021gentle}} or the low-level mathematics\harry{~\cite{daigavane2021convolution,datacamp_gnn_tutorial}}, missing effective mechanisms to connect both.
+CNNExplainer~\cite{wang2020cnnexp} is the most relevant by connecting high-level model structures and low-level numerical operations, which greatly inspired the hierarchical level of details design in \name.
 However, CNNExplainer is specifically designed for Euclidean data (\eg, images and text) and cannot be directly applied to GNNs.
-Meanwhile, the wide usage of mathematical formulas in GNNs introduces additional complexity for their educational visualization.